valinsky/hugo_blog/content/posts/privacy-build.md

 For example, if you go to [nytimes.com](https://www.nytimes.com/), NY Times will log your visit, know which article you read, etc.

-But... we can see that NY Times employes other third party trackers to gather your personal information as well, namely Google and Amazon trackers.
+But... we can see that NY Times employs other third party trackers to gather your personal information as well, namely Google and Amazon trackers.

 {{< figure src="/images/privacy_build/nytimes_trackers.png" title="NY Times Online Trackers" caption="NY Times Online Trackers" position="center" >}}